WakiMak/trentent.github.io-forked/_posts/2014-11-23-slow-citrix-web-interface-5-4-on-aspx-pages-or-how-to-load-test-your-wi.md

 </div>

 <div>
-  The initial silentDetection.aspx&#8217;s take the majority of the processing time, about 4.3 seconds. Â To create the ability to simulate this load, Microsoft has a tool called &#8220;WCAT&#8221;, or the <a href="http://technet.microsoft.com/en-us/magazine/2008.04.utilityspotlight.aspx">Web Capacity Analysis Tool</a>. Â This tool allows you to setup &#8220;scenario&#8217;s&#8221; which are a sequence of HTTP actions (GET/POST/etc) which simulates each step of the sequence above. Â To record this sequence for WCAT, you need to install Fiddler 2 then install the <a href="http://fiddler2wcat.codeplex.com/releases/view/35356">WCAT scenario creator</a>. Â There are numerous WCAT scenario creators, but I used this one. Â To create the scenario do the following:
+  The initial silentDetection.aspx's take the majority of the processing time, about 4.3 seconds. Â To create the ability to simulate this load, Microsoft has a tool called "WCAT", or the <a href="http://technet.microsoft.com/en-us/magazine/2008.04.utilityspotlight.aspx">Web Capacity Analysis Tool</a>. Â This tool allows you to setup "scenario's" which are a sequence of HTTP actions (GET/POST/etc) which simulates each step of the sequence above. Â To record this sequence for WCAT, you need to install Fiddler 2 then install the <a href="http://fiddler2wcat.codeplex.com/releases/view/35356">WCAT scenario creator</a>. Â There are numerous WCAT scenario creators, but I used this one. Â To create the scenario do the following:
 </div>

 <div>